 - The biggest drawback of C corporations is that they are “double taxed.”
 When a C corporation earns revenue, it is taxed.
 After that, whenever a corporation issues a dividend, the shareholders are taxed on the amount they get.
 As a result, the income is “double taxed.”

-Once you’ve incorporated in any of the corporation’s types, you can choose S corporation status by filing your state form with the IRS, if applicable, so that taxes, profits, and losses pass through the corporation.
+Once you’ve incorporated in any of the corporation’s types, you can choose an S corporation status by filing your state form with the IRS, if applicable, so that taxes, profits, and losses pass through the corporation.
 An S corp is a special type of corporation that is specifically designed to avoid the double taxation drawback of C corps.
-S corps lets the profits and losses, to be passed directly through the owners’ personal income without being subject to corporate tax rates.
+S corps allows that profits and losses, are passed directly through the owners’ personal income without being subject to corporate tax rates.
 These taxes are reported on your personal tax return as the S corporation does not pay tax.

 Why Choose S Corp?

-- If you have any of these conditions is in your mind, you can consider choosing S Corp:
+- If you fall under any of these conditions your mind your mind, you can consider choosing an S Corp:

 - Want to take advantage of pass-through taxation.